Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 Compressing and minifying CSS and JavaScript

-To keep your JavaScript and CSS files light, you’ll want to compress and minify them.
+To keep your JS files light, you’ll want to compress and minify them.
 Both practices are meant to reduce the size of your website resources by editing the source code, but they are distinctly different.

 The great thing about compression is that developers don’t need to do it manually.
 All of the heavy lifting is done by the server provided that it was configured to compress resources.
 For example, for Apache servers, a few lines of code are added to the .htaccess file to enable compression.